JDBDT/jdbdt/src/site/markdown/index.md

 JDBDT (Java DataBase Delta Testing) is an open-source Java library for testing (SQL-based) database applications.
 The library is designed for automation of database setup and validation in test code.
-JDBDT has no third-party library dependencies (it just the Java 8 SE API internally), making it also easy and lightweight to integrate.
+JDBDT is compact and has no third-party library dependencies (it just the Java 8 SE API internally), making it also easy and lightweight to integrate.

 Compared to existing database testing frameworks, the main conceptual novelty is the possibility of using [&delta;-assertions](DBAssertions.html#DeltaAssertions).

-You may browse the reference documentation available in this site, along with the [Javadoc](apidocs/index.html?org/jdbdt/JDBDT.html) for the JDBDT API and the [JDBDT tutorial](Tutorial.html).
+For details, you may browse the reference documentation available in this site, along with the [Javadoc](apidocs/index.html?org/jdbdt/JDBDT.html) for the JDBDT API and the [JDBDT tutorial](Tutorial.html).

 In a nutshell, the main features are as follows: